Small eigenvalues of hyperbolic surfaces with many cusps: Introduction

-Because the exponential growth in $T$ is faster than $\exp\left(\frac{T}{2}\right)$, these geodesics give a large contribution to the geometric term in the trace formula (Section \ref{sec:prop-pf}) which we aim to exploit.
-By extracting a count for the number of small eigenvalues from the spectral side of the trace formula and arguing that the remaining terms have little effect on the contribution from the geometric term, we arrive at the following result. \begin{prop} There exists a constant $c_{1}>0$ such that if $g+1<c_{1}n$ then for any $c_{2}>0$ there exists a $c_{3}>0$ such that any surface $X$ with signature $(g,n)$ satisfying
+Because the exponential growth in $T$ is faster than $\exp\left(\frac{T}{2}\right)$, these geodesics give a large contribution to the geometric term in the trace formula which we aim to exploit.
+By extracting a count for the number of small eigenvalues from the spectral side of the trace formula and arguing that the remaining terms have little effect on the contribution from the geometric term, we arrive at the result.